lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Relating to fractions with denominators of ten.
 "One-tenth can be written as the decimal 0.1."

 delta
-: Landform created by sediment where a river flows into a larger body of water.
-"The Mississippi River delta extends into the Gulf of Mexico."
+: The area where a river meets the sea.
+"The Mississippi River forms a big delta in the Gulf of Mexico."

 denominator
 : Bottom number of a fraction.
 "In 1/4 the denominator is 4."